barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 .. fillintheblank:: funct_exor_fitb
     :practice: T

-    What character is used to find the symmetric difference between two sets in the code above?
+    What character is used to find the symmetric difference (exlusive or) between two sets in the code above?

     - :\^: Use a ^ to indicate the symmetric difference between two sets (exclusive or) :.*: Which gives the same output as the symmetric_difference method?